 Secondment agreements-On August 5, 2014, we entered into secondment agreements with certain Transocean affiliates to provide the services of certain executives, including our chief executive officer, rig crews and other personnel.
 On June 30, 2015, we amended one of the secondment agreements to add additional parties to the agreement and to add personnel covered by the agreement.
 All persons provided to us pursuant to the secondment agreements remain on the payroll and benefit plans of Transocean but are under our day-to-day control and management.
 We reimburse Transocean for the pro rata gross payroll costs of each seconded employee in proportion to the time allocated to us by the seconded employee, including base pay, any incentive compensation and any benefits costs.
 We also reimburse Transocean for any applicable unemployment taxes, social security taxes, workers compensation coverage and severance costs, and any foreign equivalents of such taxes, in the amount allocable to the secondment.
 The secondment agreements may be terminated by Transocean or us upon 90 days written notice.
-In the three and six months ended June 30, 2015, we recognized costs of \$23 million and \$47 million, respectively, recorded in operating and maintenance costs and expenses, and \$1 million and \$2 million, respectively, recorded in general and administrative costs and expenses, for personnel costs under the secondment agreements.
+In the three and nine months ended September 30, 2015, we recognized costs of \$22 million and \$69 million, respectively, recorded in operating and maintenance costs and expenses, and \$1 million and \$3 million, respectively, recorded in general and administrative costs and expenses, for personnel costs under the secondment agreements.
+In the three and nine months ended September 30, 2014, we recognized costs of \$15 million, recorded in operating and maintenance costs and expenses, for personnel costs under the secondment agreements.

 Support agreement-On August 5, 2014, we entered into a support agreement with certain Transocean affiliates to provide the services of certain administrative professionals, including our chief financial officer.
-The persons providing such services to us pursuant to the support agreement remain on Transocean's payroll and perform their services on or at Transocean's facilities.
+The persons providing such services to us pursuant to the support agreement continue to participate in Transocean's compensation and benefits plans and perform their services on or at Transocean's facilities.
 Transocean is solely responsible for all matters pertaining to their employment, compensation and discharge.
 Such persons may spend only a portion of their time providing services to us and they may be engaged in other work separate from support services on our behalf.
 We reimburse Transocean for the pro rata expenses associated with the compensation and benefits of all persons covered by the support agreement according to the time spent by each person in providing us support services as well as certain direct costs and expenses incurred in offering the services.
 The support agreement may be terminated by mutual agreement of Transocean and us.
-In the three and six months ended June 30, 2015, we recognized costs of less than \$1 million, recorded in general and administrative costs and expenses, for services under the support agreement.
+In the three and nine months ended September 30, 2015, we recognized costs of less than \$1 million, recorded in general and administrative costs and expenses, for services under the support agreement.
+In the three and nine months ended September 30, 2014, we recognized costs of less than \$1 million, recorded in operating and maintenance costs and expenses, for services under the support agreement.